slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth."
 -- Marcus Aurelius*

-> *"What Susie says of Sally says more about Susie than of Sally."*
+> *"What Susie says of Sally says more about Susie than of Sally."
+-- Unknown*

 > *"Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?"
 -- George Carlin*